Setup and Installation

 -

-Define Connections in OneStream System Configuration Setup
+Define Custom Database Connections in OneStream System Configuration Setup

 Now that the gateway is set up and communicating with the Smart Integration Connector Gateway, the final step is to set up the location of the remote data source in OneStream.
 To continue adding the Custom Database Connection, you must assign a user to the ManageSystemConfiguration role.